aptech/docs/docs/CR-schur.rst

 ::

-    //Continuing with 'A' from above
+    // Continuing with 'A' from above
     { S, Z } = schur(A);

 S